Adams Prize for Musical Theatre

 The application consists of a short, online form where you can upload materials and pay the application fee.
 If an alternative application method is required, please email suzanne@fringetoronto.com

-2. The first phase of the assessment process is anonymous, please ensure that the author's name is not on the script, or visible on any of the music links.
+2. The first phase of the assessment process is anonymous, please ensure that the author’s name is not on the script, or visible on any of the music links (if you’re linking it to google drive, please use a company google drive account or something other than your personal account).

 3. Proof of rights.